Mocha Dick

-Mocha Dick (/ˈmɒtʃ@ dɪk/; died 1838) was a rogue albino (or possibly leucistic) male sperm whale (Physeter macrocephalus) that lived in the southeastern Pacific Ocean in the early 19th century, usually encountered in the waters near Mocha Island, off the central coast of Chile.
-American explorer and author J. N. Reynolds published an account of the whale in Mocha Dick, Or The White Whale of the Pacific: A Leaf from a Manuscript Journal, printed in The Knickerbocker in 1839.
-Mocha Dick was, apparently, part of the inspiration behind Herman Melville's novel, Moby-Dick (1851).
+Mocha Dick (/ˈmɒtʃ@ dɪk/; died 1838) was an albino (or possibly leucistic) male sperm whale (Physeter macrocephalus) that lived in the southeastern Pacific Ocean in the early 19th century, usually encountered in the waters near Mocha Island, off the central coast of Chile.
+American explorer and author J. N. Reynolds published an account of the whale in Mocha Dick, or The White Whale of the Pacific: A Leaf from a Manuscript Journal, printed in The Knickerbocker in 1839.
+Mocha Dick was part of the inspiration behind Herman Melville's novel, Moby-Dick (1851).

 History

 Mocha Dick survived many skirmishes (by Reynolds' account at least 100) with whalers before he was eventually killed.
 He was large and powerful, capable of wrecking small craft with his fluke.
 Explorer J.N.
 Reynolds gathered first-hand observations of Mocha Dick and published his account "Mocha Dick: Or the White Whale of the Pacific: A Leaf from a Manuscript Journal", in the May 1839 issue of The Knickerbocker.
 Reynolds described Mocha Dick as "an old bull whale, of prodigious size and strength... white as wool.
 According to Reynolds, Mocha Dick's head was covered with barnacles, which gave him a rugged appearance.
 The whale also had a peculiar method of spouting:

 Instead of projecting his spout obliquely forward, and puffing with a short, convulsive effort, accompanied by a snorting noise, as usual with his species, Mocha Dick flung the water from his nose in a lofty, perpendicular, expanded volume, at regular and somewhat distant intervals; its expulsion producing a continuous roar, like that of vapor struggling from the safety valve of a powerful steam engine.

 Mocha Dick was most likely first encountered and attacked sometime before 1810 off Mocha Island.
 His survival of the first encounters coupled with his unusual appearance quickly made him famous among Nantucket whalers.
 Many captains attempted to hunt him after rounding Cape Horn.
 Mocha Dick was quite docile, sometimes swimming alongside the ship, but once attacked he retaliated with ferocity and cunning, and was widely feared by harpooners.
 When agitated he would sound and then breach so aggressively that his entire body would sometimes come completely out of the water.

 In Reynolds' account, Mocha Dick was killed in 1838, after he appeared to come to the aid of a distraught cow whose calf had just been slain by the whalers.
-His body was 70 feet long and yielded 100 barrels of oil, along with some ambergris—a substance used in the making of perfumes and at times worth more per ounce than gold.
+His body was 21.3 m long and yielded 100 barrels of oil, along with some ambergris—a substance used in the making of perfumes and at times worth more per ounce than gold.
 He also had 20 harpoons in his body.

 A decade later, The Knickerbocker reported another sighting of Mocha Dick in the Arctic Ocean, concluding, "Vive Mocha Dick!"